Lecture notes on Malliavin calculus in regularity structures

 \subsection{Parameterization\texorpdfstring{ $(\lambda,p)\mapsto(h,\phi)$}{} of the solution manifold}

 Obviously, for vanishing non-linearity, i.~e.~$\lambda=0$, the solution manifold of (\ref{ao40}) is an affine manifold.
-In view of \eqref{mt03}, it is an affine manifold over the linear space of all functions $p$ with $Lp=0$ in $\mathbb{R}^{1+d}$; by classical regularity theory for $L$, such entire solutions $p$ are (space-time) analytic functions, i.~e.~can be represented as convergent power series.
+In view of \eqref{mt03}, it is an affine manifold over the linear space of all functions $p$ with $Lp=0$ in $\mathbb{R}^{1+d}$; by classical regularity theory for $L$, such solutions $p$ are (space-time) analytic functions, i.~e.~can be represented as convergent power series\footnote{We appeal in this heuristic to elliptic regularity theory, see \cite[Corollary~11.4.13]{Hor05}, which strictly speaking can not be applied to our parabolic $L$ as Tychonoff's example (see e.~g.~\cite[Theorem~8.6.7]{Hor03}) demonstrates.
+Let us emphasize however that this property will not be needed in the rigorous arguments of this article.}.
 It is convenient to have the space of {\it all} analytic functions as parameter space.
-We thus relax (\ref{ao40}) to hold only up to subtracting a (random) analytic function, we shall write \textit{modulo} analytic\footnote{we note that by the Paley-Wiener-Schwartz theorem (see e.~g.\ \cite[Theorem~7.1.14]{Hor03}) $\xi_{\rho}$ is analytic as soon as the mollifier $\eta$ is compactly supported in Fourier space; we keep $\xi_{\rho}$ in the l.~h.~s., however, since we look for a parameterization of the solution manifold which remains robust as $\rho \to 0$} functions, i.~e.~
+We thus relax (\ref{ao40}) to hold only up to subtracting a (random) analytic function, we shall write \textit{modulo} analytic\footnote{The reader may wonder why $\xi_\rho$ is not absorbed in the additive analytic function, since by the Paley-Wiener-Schwartz theorem (see e.~g.\ \cite[Theorem~7.1.14]{Hor03}) $\xi_{\rho}$ is analytic as soon as the mollifier $\eta$ is compactly supported in Fourier space; we keep $\xi_{\rho}$ in the l.~h.~s., however, since we look for a parameterization of the solution manifold which remains robust as $\rho \to 0$.} functions, i.~e.~

 where we now appeal to the fact that even if $Lp=\mbox{analytic}$, $p$ is analytic.